ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     groundwork ready for extreme testers and other Developers.</p>

     <p>For daring testers I push out a <strong>Serendipity Styx 3.7-beta1</strong> soon which will
     be able to enable AVIF variations per option (<em>temporarily</em>).
-Maybe we will not be able to use AVIF variations per Styx default, als long the requirements are given, for some years, since performances and other issues like the ones already mentioned were not proofed over several years (<em>as they were for WebP which had much more time landing in mainstream</em>).</p>
+Keep in mind, that we maybe will not be able to just use AVIF variations per Styx default, as long the requirements are given, for some more years, since performance and other issues like the ones already mentioned were not proofed over several years (<em>as they were for WebP which had much more time landing in mainstream</em>).</p>